sharat87/scrite/README.md

 ## Usage

+Clone this repo, create a directory called shots in it, create a new sqlite database like this

+    $ cat init.sql | sqlite3 scrite.db

-Clone this repo, create a directory called shots in it, install leiningen, and do `lein deps` and `lein run`.
-Watch the screen shots getting collected in the shots directory.
+Then, install leiningen, and do `lein deps` and `lein run`.
+Watch the screen shots getting collected in the shots directory and associated data into the *scrite.db* file.
 See core.clj for more customization options.

 ## License

 Copyright (C) 2011 Shrikant Sharat Kandula (shrikantsharat.k at the mighty gmail.com)

 Distributed under the MIT license.